oarojasg/loginAndRegister/README.md

+# Login And Register

+This is a simple SPA for the ASP.NET identity WebApi.
+It is intended to provide a fast solution with no encryption for developing MVPs.

+The SPA uses the endpoints /login and /register, managing the session through the custom .NET token.

+The SPA was developed in React.js.
+The flexibility of the framework encouraged me to sort the different functionalities of the web pages in reusable components that follow the Single Responsibility Principle.

+In addition, React.js is currently one of the most commonly used frontend frameworks.
+Although I have not had work experience with React, this project allowed me to develop my frontend skills.

 # Motivation

 The register and login pages are part of any web application requiring user authentication.
 Yet there are not available templates on the Internet using specific frameworks like React.js.